FIRST FED FOUNDATION AWARDS 19 NONPROFITS $300,000 IN GRANTS

 First Fed Foundation (formerly First Federal Community Foundation), a private charitable corporation, began making grants in 2015, thanks to a generous gift valued at $12 million from the parent company of First Fed, when the bank was converted to a publicly traded company.

-Committed to creating broad impact that benefits low- to moderate-income, disadvantaged, and/or marginalized persons or families in Clallam, Jefferson, Kitsap, and Whatcom Counties, and the city of Bellevue, the Foundation has awarded, from 2015 through Spring 2023, $6,401,500 in grants to nonprofits, government and tribal organizations and school districts in the following funding priorities:
+Committed to creating broad impact that benefits low- to moderate-income, disadvantaged, and/or marginalized persons or families in Clallam, Jefferson, Kitsap, and Whatcom Counties, and the city of Bellevue, the Foundation has awarded, from 2015 through Fall 2023, $6,701,500 in grants to nonprofits, government and tribal organizations and school districts in the following funding priorities:

 $220,000 to organizations that addressed hardships caused and exacerbated by the COVID-19 pandemic.